kristijanbartol/Deep-Music-Tagger/README.md

 The ideal goal of this project is to be able to say "This part of the song has the elements of jazz, progressive rock and a bit of grunge.".
 This could be possible to achieve defining the problem as multi-output classification.

 Deep model is based on [Dec 2016.]
-[Convolutional Recurrent Neural Networks for Music Classification](https://arxiv.org/abs/1609.04243) (Keunwoo Choi, George Fazekas, Mark Sandler, Kyunghyun Cho), i.e. using convolutional recurrent neural network deep model for multi-output classification task (tagging each music piece using a subset of labels).
+[Convolutional Recurrent Neural Networks for Music Classification](https://arxiv.org/abs/1609.04243) (Keunwoo Choi, George Fazekas, Mark Sandler, Kyunghyun Cho) [1], i.e. using convolutional recurrent neural network deep model for multi-output classification task (tagging each music piece using a subset of labels).

 ## Input features